cxai/Docker-CxIntegrations/CxIntelliJ/README.md

 `docker run --name intellij --rm -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:ro -v intellij:/root/ cxai/cxintellij`

 ## Setup
+* Start IntelliJ, create a project by checking it out from a Git repo
-Start IntelliJ, go into File -> Settings and install plugin from /opt/
+* Go to File -> Settings - CxViewer properties and configure it
+* Rightclick and submit a scan

 To change timezone add `-e "TZ=America/Los_Angeles"` to the `docker run` command